Buying a new PC or laptop is fun stuff, but it also poses a problem – what do you do with your old computer?

 Donate to the less fortunate

 Whether it goes to a friend, a family member, or an organization such as Goodwill Computer Works, someone out there can probably use it.
-Again – remember to wipe any personal data from the system before gifting it.
-If repairs are needed first, Frankenstein Computers can fix you up.
+Again – you will need to remember to wipe any personal data you may still have from the system before gifting it.
+If repairs are needed first, Frankenstein Computers can fix you up in no time!

 Make it a File and Print Server